ACT: Claimant Disputes Payment Schedule

 The Act permits claimants access to adjudication whether the construction contract is written or oral and even when the contract has no provision for progress payments and/or the contract is for a single supply at a fixed price.

-Adjudication provides claimants with a quick determination on their claim for payment.
-Subject to very limited injunctive rights, a respondent must comply with the adjudicator's determination (i.e. pay the money) if it wishes to commence proceedings in court.
+Adjudication provides claimants with a quick decision on their claim for payment.
+Subject to very limited injunctive rights, a respondent must comply with the adjudicator's decision (i.e. pay the money) if it wishes to commence proceedings in court.
 In effect, the traditional roles of court are reversed.
-Rather than the claimant litigating in court seeking to be paid, the claimant has possession of the money and the respondent must commence court proceedings to attempt to recover some or all amounts determined by the adjudicator.
-In practice, few respondents challenge the adjudicator's determination.
+Rather than the claimant litigating in court seeking to be paid, the claimant has possession of the money and the respondent must commence court proceedings to attempt to recover some or all amounts decided by the adjudicator.
+In practice, few respondents challenge the adjudicator's decision.

-Unlike litigation or arbitration, adjudication cannot result in a determination that the claimant must pay the respondent money.
+Unlike litigation or arbitration, adjudication cannot result in a decision that the claimant must pay the respondent money.
 The maximum liability of the unsuccessful claimant is the amount of the adjudication fees.
-Even then, the fees are shared by the parties unless the adjudicator determines otherwise.
+Even then, the fees are shared by the parties unless the adjudicator decides otherwise.

 Prompt payment is vital to the stability and efficiency of the construction industry.
 Too often the party (the respondent) liable to pay for construction work or related goods or services, manufactures a dispute to deny, or try to delay, payment.
 In other situations, respondents try to string out the time for payment with promises of future work if only the claimant just waits a bit longer.
 The Act bars "pay when paid" and/or "paid if paid" as reasons for withholding a payment and overturns them even if they are allowed by the contract.
 It also provides a minimum rate of interest on late progress payments.